-A: Embedded prompts are added supports that assist the student in finding the correct answer.
+A?
+Embedded prompts are added supports that assist the student in finding the correct answer.
 If artifacts contain pictures or supports that clue the student to respond to the correct answer, then that would be considered an embedded prompt.
 Not all picture supports will do this.
 As long as the student is expected to demonstrate the skill on the artifact and arrive at an answer and not just match the clue to correct response, then the artifact is acceptable.
+For each test item on an artifact, the TE provides the task demand and begins the wait time (latency period).